 Article 526 Technical Delegate

-There must be a The Technical Delegate must be selected from the current roster of ADS Pleasure Show TDs or Combined Driving TDs.
+The Technical Delegate must be selected from the current roster of ADS Pleasure Show TDs or Combined Driving TDs.
 Refer to Appendix GR-A and Appendix CD-H for required officials.

 Article 527 Responsibilities of Management